a-b-street/abstreet/docs/design/map.md

 - Buildings
   - classified by use, notion of residential density
   - front path connecting to a sidewalk

-- Clipping / borders (WIP)
+### Clipping

 - clipping polygon actually chops all geometry to fit -- doesnt just omit things that cross or leave dangling OOB stuff
   - cleans up areas (parks, bodies of water) nicely
 - roads that cross the boundary have direction-aware 'border intersections' at the end, to model traffic flowing in or out of an area

 ## Model